amir-fromm/lab_tools/HHpred_wrapper/README.md

 The files must be executed in the order they are listed.

 ### 01.run_hhsearch_pdb_pfam.sh
-Searches a large number of saparated protein sequences against databases in WEXAC.
+Searches a large number of saparated protein sequences against databases in WEXAC, using hhpred.
+The search is limited to 250,000 MB of required memory.
+The code should be executed using bash inside a folder that contains saparated sequences, in .faa format.

 #### Optional codes to run before:
 split a large multi-fasta file to saparated faa files with one sequence in each file: